ibm-cloud-docs/power-iaas/exporting-boot-image.md

 To export a boot image to IBM Cloud Object Storage by using the API, use the [Add image export job to the jobs queue](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-images-export-post){: external} method.

+## Viewing boot image export results
+{: #view-export-results}

+After you start a boot image export operation, the **Status** column on the **Boot images** page shows the export progress.
+To view more details, click **View details** to open the **Ongoing job status** dialog.
+The following information is displayed:

+- Job ID
+- Operation type
+- Input resource
+- Creation time
+- Steps completed

+To view details of an image export job by using the CLI, use the [`ibmcloud pi image-export-show`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-image-export-show) command.

+To view the image export status by using the API, use the [Get detail of last image export job](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-images-export-get){: external} method.

 ## Related information
 {: #related-info-export}

-For information about importing boot images from IBM Cloud Object Storage, see [Importing a boot image](/docs/power-iaas?topic=power-iaas-importing-boot-image).
+For information about importing custom boot images, see [Importing a boot image](/docs/power-iaas?topic=power-iaas-importing-boot-image).

 For information about capturing and exporting virtual server instances, see [Capturing and exporting a virtual server instance](/docs/power-iaas?topic=power-iaas-capturing-exporting-vm).